Flu, RSV, or COVID-19? Convergence of Three Viruses Creates Risk of Diagnostic Errors

 - Ensure that the patient’s health record includes standard documentation about the possibility of contracting the flu, RSV, and/or COVID-19—including vaccination informed consent and informed refusal discussions.
 Find a sample informed refusal form on our Informed Consent Sample Forms page.

 - Adopt a shared decision-making approach for patients at high risk for flu, RSV, or COVID-19 who are reluctant to get vaccines.
 Ensure that patients understand the risks of not being vaccinated.
 Learn more about shared decision making with the Agency for Healthcare Research and Quality’s “The SHARE Approach.”
 The shared decision-making/consent discussion should be well documented in the patient’s record.
-For additional information, see The Doctors Company article “Reduce Patient Safety Risks With Vaccinations, Including COVID-19.”
+For additional information, see The Doctors Company article “Reduce Patient Safety Risks With Vaccinations.”

 - Prescribe antivirals as necessary to prevent complications.
 See the CDC’s “Treating Flu with Antiviral Drugs” and “Types of COVID-19 Treatment,” and “Medscape: Respiratory Syncytial Virus Infection Medication.”